shuvoalam/Boost-Filesystem-Namespace/readme.md

 ---
 ##Recent Modifications:

 -  Added unit tests for the anonymous namespace in filesystem.cpp.
+-  added unit tests for filesystem iterators.

 ---

 ###Project Plans:

--  Provide unit tests for (almost) every function.
+-  (almost complete) Provide unit tests for (almost) every function.
 I want to provide complete testing to ensure there are no problems encountered during use.
 -  Clean up the code and make it more efficient.